 Scatter your onion over the base of your slow cooker.
 These will soften and enhance the sauce as they cook.

 Place the meatballs over the onions.
 Then pour two cups of your favorite homemade or store-bought marinara sauce evenly over everything.
 Cook on low for 6-8 hours, until the meatballs are tender and cooked through.

-Combine all meatball ingredients in a large bowl using your hands.
-Do not overmix.
-Roll the mixture into balls roughly 1 1/2″ in diameter.
+- in a large bowl, use your hands to mix all meatball ingredients.
+Form the mixture into balls roughly 1 ½-inches in diameter.

 - Scatter the onion over the base of your slow cooker.
 Put the meatballs on top, in a single layer.
 Pour the sauce evenly over the top, tossing to coat every meatball.
 Cook on low for 6-8 hours.

 Nutrition Information: Calories 190, Fat 4g, Carb 15g, Fiber 2g, Sugars 4g, Protein 21g

 Nutrition based on using marinara with 80 calories per 1/2 cup serving